jleibund/ruze/README.md

 ##Plugins

 Base-level plugins live in the /plugin directory or one you specify with your extensions.
 Once you define a plugin, if appropriate, it can run either on the server (nodejs) in within the browser.
 Plugins have a lifecycle where they are configured, overall using a config() call (class-level), they can have a initialize() per instance, and may define a consume() and produce() action.
 In addition, they can modify Ruze DSL through the mixin() call during config().
 See /plugin/process/process.js for an example of how this works.

-The basic set of plugins are:

-	console
-	direct
-	expr
-	mock
-	process
-	when

-We will expand this library over time in the /extras directory for you to pick from, for example
+We will expand this library over time in the /extras directory for you to pick from.
+Currently it contains:

     /extras/server/file
     /extras/client/dom